Technos

 gentle winds, and warm rains

-sending the purring brooks of
+sending the purring brooks of the mind

 down the magnetic curves and hills